In a digital world, credit scoring needs to evolve – here’s how.

-As we’ve already pointed out in previous post, you can gain a lot from aggregating the right points at the right time..
+As we’ve already pointed out in the previous post, you can gain a lot from aggregating the right points at the right time.

 - Device fingerprinting: the way in which users connect to your lending platform contains a multitude of valuable information about whether they are legitimate or fraudulent.